Valeriy Khoroshkovskyi: Political career

-Khoroshkovskyi was a member of the Verkhovna Rada (Ukrainian Parliament) from the Ukrainian parliamentary election of 1998 until 2002 after winning a seat in the Krasnoperekopsk constituency, representing the People's Democratic Party.
+Khoroshkovskyi was a member of the Verkhovna Rada (Ukrainian parliament) from 1998 until 2002 after winning a seat in the Krasnoperekopsk constituency, representing the People's Democratic Party.
 As a lawmaker he voted for the removal of Prime Minister Viktor Yushchenko from his office in May 2001 which resulted in the end of Yushchenko's prime ministership.

-At the March 2002 Ukrainian parliamentary election Khoroshkovskyi represented the Team of Winter Generation, which won no seats; he was a member of the Ukrainian Peasant Democratic Party at the time.
+During the 2002 Ukrainian parliamentary election Khoroshkovskyi represented the Team of Winter Generation, which won no seats; he was a member of the Ukrainian Peasant Democratic Party at the time.

 In August 2002, Khoroshkovskyi was appointed deputy head in the Presidential Administration of President Leonid Kuchma.
 Khoroshkovskyi was appointed minister of economy in December 2002 in the new Viktor Yanukovych government on recommendation of Labour Ukraine.
 In 2003 he criticized Ukraine's economic policy and threatened to resign if Ukraine entered the common economic space with Russia, Belarus and Kazakhstan.
 Labour Ukraine immediately warned the minister that any minister who opposed the entry of Ukraine to this common economic space would be fired from the government.
 Khoroshkovskyi resigned in January 2004, complaining that the Finance Ministry was preventing his Economic Ministry from drawing up long-term economic plans.

 In December 2006, President Viktor Yushchenko appointed Khoroshkovskyi as First Deputy Secretary of the National Security and Defense Council, from which Khoroshkovskyi resigned in May 2007.
 On 24 December 2007 Khoroshkovskyi was appointed as Head of the State Customs Service of Ukraine.
 He was relieved of this post on 28 January 2009.
 The same day, Khoroshkovskyi was appointed First Deputy Chief of the Security Service of Ukraine (SBU).
-On 11 March 2010 Khoroshkovskyi was appointed head of the SBU by the Ukrainian Parliament.
+On 11 March 2010 Khoroshkovskyi was appointed head of the SBU by the Verkhovna Rada.
 On 19 April 2010 Khoroshkovskyi was appointed a staff member of the National Bank of Ukraine by President Viktor Yanukovych.
-In 2010 he was also member of the Supreme Council of Justice, that appoints and fires judges, from 31 May till 16 December.
+In 2010 he was also member of the Higher Council of Justice, that appoints and fires judges, from 31 May to 16 December.